JavierreLab/liCHiC/3.ChIPseq Processing/README.md

 trim_galore $FASTQ1 $FASTQ2 --output_dir $FASTQ_DIR --paired --basename $NAME -a $ADAPTERS -A $ADAPTERS --fastqc_args '--outdir $OUTDIR/quality' --cores $THREADS"
 ```

-With these optiones trim_galore will trim our reads and then perform the quality check in the trimmed fastq file.
-But it's recomended to perform a quality check before doing the trimming.
+With these options, trim_galore will trim our reads and then perform the quality check in the trimmed fastq file.
+But it's recommended to perform a quality check before doing the trimming.

 ## 2. Alignment (bowtie2)

-Once the reads are cleaned from any adapters we can align them to the reference genome, we use the same one we used for liCHi-C, GRCh38.
+Once the reads are cleaned from any adapters, we can align them to the reference genome, we use the same one we used for liCHi-C, GRCh38.

 ```bash
 bowtie2 -x $INDEX -1 $FASTQ1 -2 $FASTQ2 --very-sensitive -k 2 -t -p $THREADS -S $OUTDIR/$NAME.sam